-In plant-weevil BSPM, multi-species assemblages are not limited to weevils but also include a range of insects of various orders that develop on host inflorescences (Desmier de Chenon 1981; Búrquez et al. 1987; Ervik et al. 1999; Gottsberger 1999; Núñez-Avellaneda et al. 2015; de Medeiros et al. 2019; Toon et al. 2020).
+In plant-weevil BSPM, multi-species assemblages are not limited to weevils but also include a range of insects of various orders that develop on host inflorescences (Desmier de Chenon 1981; Búrquez et al. 1987; Ervik et al. 1999; Gottsberger 1999; Núñez-Avellaneda et al. 2015; de Medeiros et al. 2019; Toon et al. 2020;Auffray et al. 2022).
 It is very common, for example, that weevil-pollinated plants are also visited by sap beetles (Nitidulidae, Figure 6A).
 In Annonaceae they belong to the genus Carpophilus, in Arecaceae the most common genera are Carpophilus, Microporum and Mystrops, in cycads they belong to the genus Carpophilus, and in Cyclanthaceae they belong to the genus Mystrops (Desmier de Chenon 1981; Knudsen et al. 2001; Núñez-Avellaneda et al. 2005; Ratnayake et al. 2006; Franz 2007a; Núñez-Avellaneda et al. 2015; Toon et al. 2020).
 Sap beetles range from the most important pollinators in some plants to negligible in others (Ratnayake et al. 2006; Núñez-Avellaneda et al. 2015; Lau et al. 2017; de Medeiros et al. 2019; Toon et al. 2020; Carreño-Barrera et al. 2021).
 Indeed, the patterns observed in cycad-associated brood-site pollinators show that sap beetles, but also certain lineages belonging to other families of beetles (Boganiidae, Erotylidae and Tenebrionidae) or even other orders of insects (Lepidoptera and Thysanoptera) may have become brood-site pollinators of cycads (Toon et al. 2020).
 It is therefore not surprising that species of various groups of insects have independently colonized the same host and co-exist on it.
 In palms, multi-species assemblages sometimes even include generalist insects that have also been identified as pollinators.
 In some cases, bees are the most important pollinators with weevils being accessory (Núñez & Carreño, 2017; Bezerra et al. 2020), but more commonly generalist pollinators play a minor role (Desmier de Chenon 1981; Núñez-Avellaneda et al. 2015; de Medeiros et al. 2019).
 The latter echoes the fact that, whenever weevils are involved in these diverse assemblages, they generally play a predominant role in host pollination (Desmier de Chenon 1981; Ratnayake et al. 2006; Núñez-Avellaneda et al. 2015; Toon et al. 2020).
-The precise role of these secondary pollinators (brood site or not) is not clear, but a reduction of extinction risk by limiting dependence on a specialized mutualist has been suggested (Silberbauer 1990; Chomicki et al. 2020).
+The precise role of these secondary pollinators (brood site or not) is not clear, but a reduction of extinction risk by limiting dependence on a specialized mutualist has been suggested (Silberbauer-Gottsberger 1990; Chomicki et al. 2020).

 2.3.3 Cryptic and closely related weevil species